My photographic practice began in 1991, continued while at University, and throughout a career as a Royal Navy Bomb Disposal and Diving Officer.

-A Fellow of the Royal Geographical Society, my work can be seen in China Newsweek, Forbes’ and The New York Times, as well as titles such as British Airways’ First, Carve, Land Rover, Oceanographic and Sidetracked Magazine.
+Internationally published my work can be seen in titles such as China Newsweek, Forbes' and The New York Times, and publications such as British Airways First, Carve, Land Rover, Oceanographic and Sidetracked Magazines.

 Highlights include Not to Conquer documenting an expedition as they weave their way to Mount Everest, Isle to Isle, a journey through the highlands and islands of Scotland, over to Mongolia for Generations a cultural study set in the High Altai, and Stewards of the Sea, covering conservation efforts above and below the waves in Barbados.